kflagg/kflagg.github.io/_pages/consulting.md

 ## Let's Get Started!

-You can have a look at my [CV](../kflagg-cv) for details of my past work.
+You can have a look at my [CV](../kflagg-cv) and [portfolio](../portfolio) for details of my past work.
 If you are interested in bringing me onto your project as a statistician or data science practitioner, I will be happy to schedule a free no-obligation one-hour consultation to discuss your needs.
 [Email me](mailto:flagg.ka@gmail.com) to get started!